alexandrubagu/gcs_signed_url/README.md

 This library creates signed URLs for the Google Cloud Storage in three steps:

- 1. Create a string to sign (V2 and V4 signatures are supported)
+1. Create a string to sign (use [V4 signing process](https://cloud.google.com/storage/docs/access-control/signing-urls-with-helpers) - [V2 signing process](https://cloud.google.com/storage/docs/access-control/signed-urls-v2) is stil supported but deprecated)
 2. Sign the string to sign with the private key of a Google service account (GSA)
 3. Form the URL including the signature

 The actual signing can be done on-premise on the machine your application is executed or it can be delegated to the Google IAM SignBlob API.
 The method of signing depends on your setup.
-Both methods work for creating V2 or V4 signatures.
+Both methods work for creating V4 or V2 (deprecated) signatures.

 ### Google IAM SingBlob API - Preferred on the GKE